jonas-witthuhn/Aerosol-REari-Germany-2015/README.md

 ## From scratch:

-To follow the analysis of the paper from scratch, the following basis datasets are required:
+To follow the analysis of the paper from scratch, the following basis datasets are required ([Zenodo](https://doi.org/10.5281/zenodo.4892730)):

 * **AERONET** - direct sun and inversion products from AERONET
 * **CAMSRA** - CAMS reanalysis model level data for atmospheric and aerosol parameter